• Skip to main content

 Vertical jumping power

 If you’re feeling sharp calf pain while running, it’s possible you’ve got a calf strain.
-Like many runner injuries from IT Band Syndrome to Shin splints, it’s avoidable if we don’t break the too much, too soon, too fast rule.
+Like many runner injuries from IT Band Syndrome to Shin splints, it’s avoidable if we don’t break the rule of too much, too soon, too fast.

 Signs of a calf strain: